YoannPa/DTrsiv/README.md

 * `dt.combine()` combines values of partially duplicated columns from a data.table into new columns.

 `dt_chk.R` script contains functions related to checking a R data.table content:
-* `allNA.col()` checks if any column contains exclusively NAs and returns a warning if so.
+* `allNA.col()` checks if any column contains exclusively NAs and returns their names if any with a warning.

 ## Problems ? / I need help !
 For any questions **Not related to bugs or development** you can write me at [y.pageaud@dkfz.de](y.pageaud@dkfz.de).